Understanding contribution limits

 The ATO assesses the contributions reported for each person against the prescribed limits and determines if additional tax is payable.

 What if I exceed the contribution limits?

 If you exceed the concessional contribution limit, the ATO will give you the opportunity to withdraw up to 85% of the excess to pay off a tax bill.
-The excess amount will be included in your assessable income and taxed at your marginal rate (less 15% tax offset for contributions tax already paid) and an excess concessional contributions charge will apply.
+The excess amount will be included in your assessable income and taxed at your marginal rate (less 15% tax offset for contributions tax already paid).
+Note an excess concessional contributions charge applied to contributions made prior to 1 July 2021.
 Understanding the full impact of excess concessional contributions is not easy – please contact us if you would like assistance.

 If you exceed the non-concessional contributions limit, you will be taxed an additional 45% (plus Medicare levy if applicable) on the excess (ie only on the amount contributed above the limit).
 You can choose to have the excess amount released from your super.
 However, your annual income tax return will need to include that amount and an associated earnings amount.
 Again, this is not a simple calculation to understand so please contact one of our financial planners if you would like assistance.

 How do I pay the additional tax?